aeternity/aeternity/docs/design/PT-166642114-miner-activated-consensus.md

 ###### Insertion

-When configured for miner signalling, then node relaxes checks on transactions so to accept both transactions valid under the current consensus protocol or under the proposed new consensus protocol.
+The `aec_tx_pool` module enables inserting in the mempool only transactions valid at the consensus protocol of the top of the best valid chain.
+This requires no changes.

 ###### Deletion